Blinkit Business Model: How it Works and Makes Money

 Step 1: Search / Browse

 Users open the Blinkit app or website and explore categories such as groceries, fresh fruits and vegetables, bakery items, personal care products, electronics, baby care items, and private-label products.
-The platform also offers a “See All” link for easier navigation.
 Filters, deals, and stock availability are displayed, with AI-driven inventory forecasting ensuring popular items are always available.

 Step 2: Explore / Select

 On product pages, users view images, prices, descriptions, and alternatives if an item is out of stock.
-There’s also an “Accept Alternative” option, letting customers approve substitutions for unavailable items.
-Expected delivery times, often within 10 minutes in dense urban zones, are displayed based on proximity to the nearest dark store and rider availability.
+There is also an “Accept Alternative” option, letting customers approve substitutions for unavailable items.
+Expected delivery times are displayed based on proximity to the nearest dark store and rider availability.

 Step 3: Payment

-Multiple payment options are available, including UPI, credit/debit cards, wallets, and COD (with possible limits or fees).
+Multiple payment options are available, including UPI, credit/debit cards, wallets, and COD.
 Minimum order values or free delivery thresholds encourage larger baskets.

 Step 4: Order Processing via Dark Store

 Once an order is confirmed, the nearest dark store picks, packs, and verifies the items.
-Inventory-led processes ensure popular and perishable items are replenished efficiently to minimize out-of-stock situations.
-Typical pick-and-pack times vary depending on order size and stock availability.
+Inventory-led processes ensure popular and perishable items are replenished efficiently to minimize out-of-stock situations..

 Step 5: Delivery

-A delivery partner is dispatched from the dark store to the user’s doorstep, aiming for the 10-minute promise in dense zones.
-Delivery time depends on traffic, distance, and rider availability.
+A delivery partner is dispatched from the dark store to the user’s doorstep.
 Blinkit’s dynamic routing and real-time order assignment ensure speed and efficiency.
+Delivery time depends on distance, traffic, and rider availability.

 Step 6: Post-Delivery Experience